rks369/ctrlbudget.github.io/README.txt

 3.)
 Import the budget.sql file present in the zip folder.
 4.)
 Open the htdocs folder in the xampp folder.
 Copy paste the folder Budget.
 5.)
 Open the browser, type localhost/budget/index.php and you should see the index page of the website.
+6.)
+You Should Have Good Internet Connection Because It use Bootstrap CSC.
 **************************************************************************************************************
 CONTACT: riteshsaini331@gmail.com